blazerer/cv/index.md

 * **Tools**: C++14, PlantUML, Yandex server tools, Yandex Arc
 <details><summary>Remote-Access-To-Car Demonstration</summary>
 <br>
- We integrated our navigation app with telematics-system-partner and that allowed our customers to have access to car features (ignition, locks, etc.) via our app.<br>
+ We integrated our navigation app with telematics-system-partner and that allowed our customers to have access to car features (ignition, locks, etc.) via our app.<br><br>
- I was responsible for design, scope and development of server components and managed team of 4 developers, who also worked there.<br>
+ I was responsible for design, scope and development of server components and managed team of 4 developers, who also worked there.<br><br>
  Here you can see some <a href="https://vc.ru/transport/84796-foto-prototip-yandeks-avto-kotoraya-umeet-udalenno-upravlyat-mashinoy-i-sledit-za-ee-sostoyaniem">news post</a> about conducted events and presentation from Yandex Conference related to our project:
  <br>
  <br>